AtharvaDeo101/Construction/README.md

 # Construct

-Generate an indoor 3D model from a video walkthrough.
+Generate an indoor 3D model from a video

 Point a phone camera around a room, upload the clip, and the pipeline recovers per-frame depth + camera poses ([Depth Anything 3](https://github.com/ByteDance-Seed/depth-anything-3)),